What is a contingent beneficiary?

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-When you buy life insurance, you choose a primary beneficiary.
-This is the person or organization that will receive the policy’s death benefit when you die.
+When you set up a life insurance policy, you’ll name someone to receive the death benefit payout when you die.
+This person is called a primary beneficiary.
+Every policy needs to have at least one primary beneficiary.
 But you should also name a contingent beneficiary — this is the person who collects your insurance payout if none of your primary life insurance beneficiaries can accept the money.

-Naming at least one contingent or secondary beneficiary can protect your insurance proceeds from entering a lengthy legal process in probate court or being taken by creditors.
+Naming a contingent beneficiary can protect your insurance proceeds from entering a lengthy legal process in probate court or being taken by creditors.

 → Learn what happens if your beneficiary passes away before you